 - Ethanol – Solvent which allows chemicals to penetrate more deeply

-So if you can’t trust “green,” “natural,” or “organic” companies to sell un-harmful products, then who can you trust?
+So if you can’t trust so-called green, natural, or organic companies to sell un-harmful products, then who can you trust?
 You can trust yourself, and more specifically you can trust your gut instinct.
 That’s pretty much it.

 These days, whenever I consider purchasing a product from a company I haven’t bought from before, I take in their graphic design – is it overly-polished, contrived, or gimmicky? – the copy on their website – does it come across as disingenuous or scammy? and just the overall vibe that I get from them.
-And then I check in with my gut, and I ask myself 1. are they trustworthy and 2. are they providing a worthwhile product.
-Finally, I read the ingredients and look up any words or terms I haven’t heard before.
+I try to make sure to read the ingredients and look up any words or terms I haven’t heard before.
+If I buy something that seems to have a synthetic, un-natural scent then I don’t get it again.

 I’ve also found the Environmental Working Group (EWG)’s online database of cleaning products to be helpful.
 It gives specific details about a product’s ingredients and health and environmental concerns relating to them.